tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * `age INT` creates an `age` column that represents the age of a customer.
 The column values must be integers.

 * `address VARCHAR(50)` creates an `address` column that represents the street address of a customer.
-The column values can which can hold character strings of up to 50 characters.
+The column values can hold character strings of up to 50 characters.

 * `city VARCHAR(50)` creates a `city` column that represents the city in which the customer lives.
 The column values can hold character strings of up to 50 characters.